 The Town Meeting action shall be by majority vote of those present and voting, subject to the quorum requirement listed in paragraph (f) above.
 Unless otherwise specifically provided, Robert's Rules of Order shall govern the meeting.

-Section 13.2. - Special Town Meetings.
+Section 15.2. - Town Meetings.

-Special Town Meetings shall be called by the Board of Selectmen whenever action is to be taken upon any of the following items not acted upon at the Annual Town Meeting:
+Town Meetings shall be called by the Board of Selectmen whenever action is to be taken upon any of the following items:

 (a)